 Be clear of your needs as well.
-Your child coming home at 2 a.m. and loudly getting a snack or watching tv may disturb your efforts to get a solid night's sleep for work the next day.
+Your child coming home at 2 a.m. and loudly making a snack or watching tv may disturb your efforts to get a solid night's sleep for work the next day.
 Work with your child to find a middle ground that works for both of you.

 Enlist your child's help in brainstorming solutions that work as a win-win for both of you!

 If you have parenting concerns or questions, let's chat!
-CLICK HERE to book your free 30-minute Discovery Call today!
+CLICK HERE to book your free Discovery Call today!
 Photo by Element5 Digital on Unsplash